1 Hard Drive Shredding and Data Destruction in New Jersey

 We were the first computer recycling business in the US to receive this certification and we are the only NJ Class D licensed computer recycling facility with this security certification.

-As a NJ based computer recycling company with over 30 years of experience and with our unique credentials as the only NJ DEP Class D licensed computer recycling company that is also a NAID AAA certified secure data destruction facility we have established ourselves as the preferred computer recycling company for NJ based businesses.
-We currently support nearly 70% of all NJ community banks and hospitals.
+As a NJ based computer recycling company with over 30 years of experience, we have the unique credentials as the only NJ DEP Class D licensed computer recycling company that is also a NAID AAA certified secure data destruction facility.
+We are the preferred computer recycling company for NJ based businesses.
+Back Thru The Future currently supports nearly 70% of all NJ community banks and hospitals.
 Our customer list includes many major NJ centric organizations.

 Back Thru the Future has been providing environmentally compliant hard drive shredding and data destruction in New Jersey for over 30 years.
 In 2005 we became the first computer recycler in the country to offer stand alone hard drive shredding services.
 With over 1000 customers we have the experience and expertise to address any type of shredding project.

-Back Thru The Future is a US EPA registered and NJ State DEP licensed Universal Waste (Hazardous Waste) electronics recycling facility- NAID AAA and PCI DSS certified secure processing facility- ISO 9001 (quality), 14001 (EHS), 45001 (OSHA) certified- R2 electronic recycler certified
+Back Thru The Future is a US EPA registered and NJ State DEP licensed Universal Waste (Hazardous Waste) electronics recycling facility.
+We are also NAID AAA and PCI DSS certified secure processing facility- ISO 9001 (quality), 14001 (EHS), 45001 (OSHA) certified- R2 electronic recycler certified.

 With an annual budget of over $50,000 to maintain our certifications, we are serious about providing our customers with the highest level of regulatory compliance and we can prove it.

-Back Thru The Future employs 4 mobile hard drive shredding vehicles and both a high capacity plant based shredder and disintegrator.
-Our shredders are capable of 3/8 of an inch shredding size required for NIST compliant SSD destruction and several are rated at over 2000 hard drives shred per hour.
+Back Thru The Future employs 4 mobile hard drive shredding vehicles and a high capacity plant based shredder and disintegrator.
+Our shredders are capable of the 3/8″ shredding size required for NIST compliant SSD destruction.
+Several are rated at over 2000 hard drives shred per hour.
 We have the capability to address any type and size shredding project.